fx-project-OS/fx-project-Open-Source/README.md

 \
 A full-featured email creation and transfer class for PHP\
 \
-_fx-project uses this PHP class to create HTML emails, which can be sent via SMTP and a socket connection_\
+_fx-project uses this PHP class to create HTML emails, which can be sent via SMTP and a socket connection_

-  - Download and unpack it into the subfolder __./EXT__
-  - Rename the folder ./EXT/PHPMailer-master as __./EXT/PHPMAILER__

 - __PhpSpreadsheet__\
 https://github.com/PHPOffice/PhpSpreadsheet \